metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 Working principle:
 -----------------------------------------------------------------------
-A `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based script will automatically match the names of the samplesfrom the *sample sheet* with the read files in *.fastq.gz* format found in a directory.
+A `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based script will automatically match the sample names with the sequencing read files format located in a directory.

 Requirements:
 -----------------------------------------------------------------------